 Social security is undeniably the most important priority in Japan and is also very expensive.
 Its sheer economic size can easily be illustrated by the share in the national economy.
-The expenditure related to social security in 2006 was 89.1 trillion yen or about 23.87% of National Income (373 trillion yen).
-Forty years ago, in 1964, it was only 5%, meaning that social security used to be of far less concern for most people.
+The expenditure related to social security in 2010 was 103.5 trillion yen or about 30% of National Income (349.3 trillion yen).
+Sixty years ago, in 1951, it was only 3.5%, meaning that social security used to be of far less concern for most people.

 Social security relies its financial source largely to premium and government subsidy (tax).
-Japanese people pay social insurance premium of 56.2 trillion yen out of their 373 trillion yen annual income in 2006, more than the national tax (income tax, corporate tax and consumption tax, etc), 42 trillion yen.
-From both central and local government, social security receives 26.7 trillion yen subsidy.
+Japanese people pay social insurance premium of 57.8 trillion yen out of their 350 trillion yen annual income in 2010, more than the national tax (income tax, corporate tax and consumption tax, etc), 42 trillion yen.
+From both central and local government, social security receives 40 trillion yen subsidy.

 Another important source of income is interest, derived from accumulated social security fund.
+Unfortunately, due historically low interest rate, interest the dwindled: it now brings in only 1.6 trillion yen or 4.8% total social security revenue.

-Unfortunately, due to historically low interest rate, the interest income dwindled: it now brings in only 1.6 trillion yen or 4.8% of total social security revenue.
 (2) National Burden

-The % of social insurance premium plus tax National Income is in called "National Burden", a measure of disposable income.
+social The % of insurance premium plus tax in National Income is called "National Burden". measure disposable income.
 For the first time, it exceeded 40% in 2007.
 However the composition of the burden has changed dramatically.
 Burden of social insurance premium has consistently increased while that of national tax has declined from 18% in 1990 to 13% in 2009.